Are your frontline agents feeling burnt out? Here’s how to support them—and prevent burnout on your team.

 Therefore, businesses must take care of frontline employees and enable them to succeed with timely training and support to prevent agent burnout and attrition.

-Reasons for this phenomenon vary from call center to call center, but can be boiled down to:
+Agent levels of burnout may vary from call center to call center, but reasons can be boiled down to:

-Prevent burnout by keeping agents from their breaking points
+Prevent customer service burnout by keeping agents from their breaking points

 One of the first steps to preventing burnout is to recognize and acknowledge it.
 Feeling seen in their stress is critical for employees to feel supported—and know that burnout is normal.